Warning signs: Hiring in WA may be at a tipping point

 And, for all the focus on falling demand, many Washington employers still can’t find enough workers in a labor market that remains unusually tight, experts say.

-This year, elementary and middle schools in Washington expect to need another 1,600 employees for openings that can’t be filled internally, said James McCafferty, co-director at the Center for Economic & Business Research at Western Washington University, citing data from Chmura Economics and Analytics.
+This year, elementary and middle schools in Washington expect to need an additional 1,600 employees for openings that can’t be filled internally, said James McCafferty, co-director at the Center for Economic & Business Research at Western Washington University, citing data from Chmura Economics and Analytics.

 “We’re short on subs,” Amy Fenning, a multilingual services specialist at Federal Way Public Schools, said about the ongoing shortage of substitute teachers.